evannsm/Tips-For-Setting-Up-PX4-and-Rpi-CompanionComputer/README.md

 pip install setuptools==58.2.0
 ```

-## Now you should be able to build everything with no errors!
+### Now you should be able to build everything with no errors or warnings!
 1. On a clean bash shell to ROS2 workspace with px4_msgs and px4_ros_com already compiled
 2. Make sure your packages are in the ros2ws/src/ folder ready to be built
 3. Make sure conda is NOT activated